python/devguide/committing.rst

 .. seealso::
    :ref:`gitbootcamp`

-As a core developer, the ability to push changes to the official Python repositories means you have to be more careful with your workflow:
+As a core developer, you have the ability to push changes to the official Python repositories, so you need to be careful with your workflow:

-* You should not push new branches to the main repository.
-You can still use them in your fork that you use for development of patches; you can also push these branches to a **separate** public repository that will be dedicated to maintenance of the work before the work gets integrated in the main repository.
+* **You should not push new branches to the main repository.**  You can still use them in the fork that you use for the development of patches.
+  You can also push these branches to a **separate** public repository for maintenance work before it is integrated into the main repository.

-* You should not commit directly into the ``master`` branch, or any of the maintenance branches (currently ``3.9`` and ``3.8``).
-  You should commit against your own feature branch, and create a pull request.
+* **You should not commit directly into the ``master`` branch, or any of the maintenance branches (currently ``3.9`` and ``3.8``).** You should commit against your own feature branch, and then create a pull request.

-* For a small change, you can make a quick edit through the GitHub web UI.
+* **For a small change, you can make a quick edit through the GitHub web UI.**
-  If you choose to use the web UI, be aware that GitHub will create a new branch in the **main** CPython repo (not your fork).
-Please delete this newly created branch after it has been merged into the ``master`` branch or any of the maintenance branches.
-To keep the CPython repo tidy, please try to limit the existence of the new branch to, at most, a few days.
+  If you choose to use the web UI, be aware that GitHub will create a new branch in the **main** CPython repo rather than in your fork.
+  Delete this newly created branch after it has been merged into the ``master`` branch or any of the maintenance branches.
+To keep the CPython repo tidy, remove the new branch within a few days.

-It is recommended to keep a fork of the main repository around, as it allows simple reversion of all local changes (even "committed" ones) if your local clone gets into a state you aren't happy with.
+Keep a fork of the main repository, since it will allow you to revert all local changes (even committed ones) if you're not happy with your local clone.

 .. _Git: https://git-scm.com/